mwojnars/hypertag/README.md

 ## Introduction

-Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing HTML5 documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
 Hypertag provides advanced control of page rendering with native control blocks;